SyndicateMC/IV-DOMINI-modpack/Lore/beginning.md

 His name is <ins>**T'unn**</ins>.

 The fourth, and final one, we'll call the **Lady of Metal**.
 She will be the goddess of order.
 She will determine what things are able to do.
-She gives others a purpose, a purpose in their life.
+She gives others a purpose; she influences them, and nudges them to a greater goal.

 Her name is <ins>**Y'hita**</ins>.